Last updated: November 23, 2025

 Step 2: Then, it looks back in time

 It finds the closing price from ‘n’ periods ago.
-The ‘n’ is the only setting you need to worry about, with a common default being 12 or 14 periods.
+The ‘n’ is the only setting traders need to worry about, with a common default being 12 or 14 periods.
 A shorter lookback period increases its volatility and sensitivity.
 So on a daily chart, it would look at the price from 12 days ago.

 Step 3: Finally, the percentage change is calculated